David Smith (racing driver): Racing career

 Smith's No. 05 ARCA car at Sonoma in 2023.

 In 2022, Smith would make his ARCA Menards Series West debut at Evergreen Speedway driving the No. 05 Toyota for Shockwave Motorsports, finishing thirteenth due to a crash with less than thirty laps to go.
 He would make two more starts during the year at All American Speedway and Phoenix Raceway, and would get a best finish of eleventh at the Roseville event.

 In 2023, Smith would attempt to run the full ARCA Menards Series West schedule for Shockwave after forming an alliance with Naake-Klauer Motorsports despite Smith's team running Toyotas while Naake-Klauer runs Fords.

+In the 2026 Tucson ARCA Menards West 150, Smith would lead his first laps in his ARCA Menards West career, leading 19 laps.

 Personal life

 In 2020, Smith was diagnosed with prostate cancer but was able to get treatment for it in the United States.

 Smith is the president of SHOCKWAVE Marine Suspension Seats, and has served as Smith's sponsor whenever he races.
 The company has also sponsored Derek Kraus in the NASCAR Craftsman Truck Series.